 The Tisdale Fellowship is designed for outstanding undergraduate applicants who are interested technology and public policy.
 The selection committee will be looking for students with a concrete record of academic achievement and civic mindedness.
 A background in computer science or other high-technology fields is helpful but not required.

-Applicants should complete the normal application process for the Institute on Business and Government Affairs (IBGA) available at www.DCinternships.org/IBGA and follow the Tisdale specific instructions listed below.
+Applicants should complete the normal application process for the Business + Government Relations D.C.
+Summer Program available at www.DCinternships.org/GovtRelations and follow the Tisdale specific instructions listed below.

 - Professional Resume: Applicants should include all relevant educational, professional, political and civic experience, as well as all awards, recognitions, and fellowships previously received.
 Please be sure to highlight any relevant technology and public policy coursework, research, and work experience.

-- Topical Essay (250 – 500 words): Submit an essay on a critical policy, economic or social issue of your choice that is relevant to IBGA/Tisdale, and explain why you believe it is significant.
+- Topical Essay (250 – 500 words): Submit an essay on a critical policy, economic or social issue of your choice that is relevant to Business + Government Relations/Tisdale, and explain why you believe it is significant.